Total Pageviews

 "THE SWEET TOOTH"

 embeded in it.
-Father would bring it from (then) Benaras on his way back from a tour of eastern India.
-During the
+Father would bring it from ( the then) Benaras on his way back from a tour of eastern India.

-L.M.B Rasmalai (Lakshmi Mistha Bhandar of Jaipur) was famous a couple of decades back and justifiably so.
+L.M.B Rasmalai (Lakshmi Mistha Bhandar)of Jaipur was famous in the latter part of the 20th century and justifiably so.
 An evening in LMB and a visit to Raj Mandir Theatre was in every tourist's must-do list.
-But the most delicious rasmalai I ate was at a small restaurant in Chetak circle in Udaipur !
+But the most delicious rasmalai that I remember eating was the one I ate at a small restaurant in Chetak circle in Udaipur !
 It had a unique taste and flavour.
 The informal ambience of the restaurant added to the enjoyment.

 flavour and taste - the Shingoree of Almora in the Himalayas.
 Wrapped into a conical shape, in a maloo-ka-patta (fresh tender leaf of Himalayan oak), it beat all other sweets when you were real hungry and wanted genuine health-food with substance.

-Doctors have lately taken fun out of eating - both for young and old - with constant focus on HDL LDL and triglycerates!
-And, then, you never know what you are eating.
-With genuine ingradients getting replaced by lipid-shockers, you get bogged down checking transfats and counting calories!
+Doctors have lately taken fun out of eating - both for young and old - with constant focus on HDL LDL , blood sugar and triglycerates! you get bogged down checking transfats and counting calories!
 And in the worst case you unwittingly get to eat a mix of urea, saccharin, inedible oil and distemper masqerading as Khoya !

 Yes, the days of great Indian sweets seem to be over.
 For now atleast !